luizoscargmacedo/automation_and_development_videos/README.md

 -------------------------------

-# Executing Test on Real Device for Android
+# Executing Test on Real Device for Android using Python
 Mobile automation simplified on real and virtual device; Android Automated Testing using Python, Appium and Selenium.
 I developed a simple scenario just to provide a basic validation run (Smoke Testing).

 Results report (Allure Framework).